Capacity Optimality of AMP in Coded Systems: Introduction

+Consider the problem of signal reconstruction for a large random matrix system (LRMS): \BE \bf{y}=\bf{Ax}+\bf{n} \EE where $\bf{A}$ is an $M\times N$ matrix with independent and identically distributed (IID) entries and $\bf{x}$ a length-$N$ vector with IID entries.
+Furthermore, we assume that the entries of $\bf{A}$ are Gaussian, but those of $\bf{x}$ are not necessarily Gaussian.
+If $\bf{x}$ is generated using a forward error control (FEC) code with rate $R_{\cal C}$, the overall rate of this scheme (per received symbol) is $NR_{\cal C}/M$.

-Consider a standard linear model \BE \bf{y}=\bf{Ax}+\bf{n} \EE where $\bm{y}\!\in\!\mathbb{C}^{M\!\times\!1}$ is a vector of observations, $\bf{A}\!\in\!\mathbb{C}^{M\!\times\!
-N}$ an observation matrix, $\bf{x}$ a vector to be estimated and $\bm{n}\!\sim\!\mathcal{CN}(\mathbf{0},\sigma^2\bm{I}_M)$ a vector of Gaussian additive noise samples.
-The entries of $\bf{x}$ are independent and identically distributed (IID) with zero mean and unit variance.
-If $\{x_k\}$ are IID Gaussian (IIDG), the optimal solution is the standard linear minimum mean square error (MMSE) estimate.
-For other distributions of $\{x_k\}$, finding the optimal solution is generally NP hard \cite{Micciancio2001,verdu1984_1}.
-Approximate message passing (AMP), derived from belief-propagation (BP) with Gaussian approximation and first order Taylor approximation, has attracted extensive research interest for the problem in \eqref{Eqn:linear_system}.
-A basic assumption of AMP is that $\bf{A}$ has IIDG entries.
+In a special case when $\bf{x}$ is un-coded, if $\bf{x}$ is Gaussian, the optimal solution can be obtained using the linear minimum mean square error (MMSE) methods.
+Otherwise, the problem is in general NP hard \cite{Micciancio2001,verdu1984_1}.
+Approximate message passing (AMP), derived from belief-propagation (BP) with Gaussian approximation and first order Taylor approximation, has attracted extensive research interest for this problem \cite{Bayati2011, Donoho2009}.
+A basic assumption of AMP is that $\bf{A}$ has IID Gaussian (IIDG) entries.
 This assumption will hold throughout this paper.

-It has been shown via state evolution (SE) analysis that AMP can achieve MMSE for any IID input distribution under certain asymptotic conditions \cite{ Tulino2013, Jeon2018arxiv}.
-AMP does not involve matrix inversion, so its complexity is low.
-Due to these properties, AMP has been studied for various signal processing applications \cite{Jeon2018arxiv, Schniter2016learning, Kamilov2014, Som2012, Schniter2012phase, Ma2014denoising, kabashima2003cdma, neirotti2005improved, Wu2014AMP, Nassar2014OFDM, Schniter2011,Nabaee2014quantized, Rush2017SSC, Barbier2017SSC}.
-AMP also provides a promising tool for communication systems such as massive multiple-input multiple-output (MIMO) systems.

-The SE analysis of AMP was originally derived for un-coded systems.
-It involves the local transfer functions, denoted by $\phi$ and $\omega$, for the two local processors.
-(More details will be provided later.)
-AMP converges to MMSE when $\phi$ and $\omega$ have only one fixed-point within range $0 < v < 1$, where $v$ is the residual variance of estimation error \cite{ Tulino2013, Jeon2018arxiv}.
-The conditions for such optimal performance are investigated in \cite{Jeon2018arxiv}.

-AMP has also been studied for forward error control (FEC) coded systems, but most related works are simulation based \cite{Liang2017CL, Liang2016ISTC, MaISTC}.
-There is still a lack of rigorous analysis on the information theoretical limit of AMP in coded systems.